Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Introduction

-So far, many schemes have been proposed for the enhancement of the single-photon optomechanical coupling.
+However, optomechanical effects in the few-photon regime, especially at the single-photon level, have not yet been observed under existing experimental techniques \cite{ref-2}.
+This difficulty arises because the radiation-pressure coupling involving only a few photons is typically too weak to be resolved from environmental noise in the standard optomechanical systems \cite{ref-17}.
+Consequently, enhancing the optomechanical coupling to reach the strong- or even ultrastrong-coupling regime in cavity optomechanics involving few photons remains a nontrivial task.
+To date, many schemes have been proposed to enhance the optomechanical coupling in the few-photon regime.
 These schemes include the generation of collective density excitation of the Bose-Einstein condensate \cite{ref-18}, the construction of an array of mechanical resonators \cite{ref-19}, the usage of the squeezing cavity mode \cite{ref-20,ref-21}, the exploitation of mechanical amplification \cite{ref-22}, the application of delayed quantum feedback \cite{ref-23}, and the utilization of the critical property of the lower-branch polariton cavity coupling \cite{ref-24}.
 In addition, recently, an all-optical system based on a Fredkin-type interaction has been proposed to simulate the ultrastrong optomechanical coupling \cite{ref-25}.
-However, there are two common issues in these schemes \cite{ref-26}.
-One is how to guarantee that the system always works at the single-photon level.
-The other is how to ensure that we can observe the intrinsic nonlinear effects in an optomechanical system if it has other degrees of freedom.
+Yet, there are two common issues in these schemes \cite{ref-26}.
+One is how to guarantee that the system operates in the few-photon regime.
+The other is how to ensure that radiation-pressure-induced nonlinear effects can be observed in an optomechanical system if additional sources of nonlinearity are introduced.